-Here is a recap of my visit to a great 1920′s Gold Coast Estate and what to expect for those who want to revisit a decade where everyone wore a hat and many carried a flask during a time of prohibition and prosperity.
+Here is a recap of my visit to a 1920′s Gold Coast Estate and what to expect for those who want to revisit a decade where everyone wore a hat, and many carried a flask during a time of prohibition and prosperity.

 M.O. & M.E.
 Hoffman Visitor Center

 The former Hay Barn of this 409-acre estate now houses the visitor center.
 With so much property to explore this was a great place to get my bearings.
-I found a model display of the property, so I could easily locate everything I wanted to see.
-In addition, there was a nice display and short videos narrated by Mr. Coe’s grandson Michael, that provided me with the history of the Coe Family and their estate.
-One fun tidbit that I picked up from the video was that the gates at the main drive entrance was originally created in 1712 for the Carshalton Park Estate in England and Mr. Coe had them transplanted to his estate.
-You can see these gates on the silver screen in the movie, Love Story and Sabrina.
-The visitor center was also a great place to cool off since there was air conditioning, so I browsed the gift shop and decided to get a drink from the Garden Cafe’ before heading back out in the 86 degree humid weather.
+I found a model display of the estate, so I could quickly locate everything I wanted to see.
+Also, there was a beautiful display and short videos narrated by Mr. Coe’s grandson Michael, that provided me with the history of the Coe Family and their estate.
+One fun tidbit that I picked up from the video was that the gates at the main drive entrance was created in 1712 for the Carshalton Park Estate in England and Mr. Coe had them transplanted to his estate.
+You can see these gates on the silver screen in the movie, Love Story, and Sabrina.
+The visitor center was also a great place to cool off since there was air conditioning, so I browsed the gift shop and decided to get a drink from the Garden Cafe’ before heading back out in the 86-degree humid weather.

 History of the Coe Family

 William Robertson Coe moved to the United States with his family at the age of 14 from England.
-At age 15 he worked as an office boy for an insurance broker in Philadelphia and in 1910 he became president of Johnson and Higgins Insurance Company and was involved in insuring the RMS Titanic.
+At age 15 he worked as an office boy for an insurance broker in Philadelphia and 1910, he became president of Johnson and Higgins Insurance Company and was involved in insuring the RMS Titanic.
 Mr. Coe was married three times.
 He lost his first wife who died on a cruise to England.
-His second wife was Mai Rogers, who was the daughter to the Vice President of Standard Oil and builder of the Virgininan Railway.
+His second wife was Mai Rogers, who was the daughter of the Vice President of Standard Oil and builder of the Virginian Railway.
 It was Mai’s fortune that went into the estate.
 William and Mai had three sons and a daughter.
 Their passion for horticulture, specifically interest in rare species of plants and trees led to botanical bliss.
-Mai passed away in 1924 and Mr. Coe quietly married a divorcee from Texas, Caroline Graham Slaughter.
-Mr. Coe passed away at the age of 85 from an asthma attack in 1955.
+Mai passed away in 1924, and Mr. Coe quietly married a divorcee from Texas, Caroline Graham Slaughter.
+Mr. Coe died at the age of 85 from an asthma attack in 1955.
 Caroline stayed in the home until her passing in 1960.

 Coe Hall Mansion

-The style of this beautiful mansion is of an English 16th century Elizabethan country house and was decorated by an interior designer from Charles of London.
-I toured the mansion for $3.50 and the sweetest widow was my personal tour guide.
+The style of this beautiful mansion is an English 16th century Elizabethan country house decorated by an interior designer from Charles of London.
+I toured the mansion for $3.50, and the sweetest widow was my personal tour guide.
 The entrance was grand with Romanesque arches.
 I particularly enjoyed exploring the den which was Mr. Coe’s study that had a safe hidden beyond the wood paneling and a hidden bar off to the side.
-The Reception room which was decorated in a 18th century French style was used by both the second and third Mrs. Coe to entertain their lady guest.
-Taking in the grand fireplaces, chandeliers and artistically carved doors was wonderful, but seeing family pictures in the Great Hall where the Coe’s only daughter was married made me feel like I knew the family.
+Both the second and third Mrs. Coe to entertain their lady guest used the reception room decorated in an 18th-century French style.
+Taking in the grand fireplaces, chandeliers and artistically carved doors were beautiful, but seeing family pictures in the Great Hall where the Coe’s only daughter was married made me feel like I knew the family.

 Cocktail Culture – The Glamorous Gold Coast Years from Prohibition to 1960 - This exhibit can be viewed until September 30, 2012.
-Coe Hall was built in the same year that the Prohibition Amendment became law which was appealed in 1933.
-Long Island was one of the most notorious routes that liquor was smuggled in by boat in then by road to New York City.
+Built during the same year that the Prohibition Amendment became law (appealed in 1933), Coe Hall became part of history.
+Long Island was one of the most famous routes that liquor was smuggled in by boat in then by road to New York City.
 Mr. Coe stockpiled liquor in 1918 and 1919 and spent $35,349.72 which today would be slightly under a half a million dollars.
-I really enjoyed this exhibit and didn’t realize Long Island’s history in the prohibition era.
-The exhibit also had several dresses from the 1920s reflecting the flappers independence and the birth of the “cocktail dress” around 1935.
+I enjoyed this exhibit and didn’t realize Long Island’s history in the prohibition era.
+The exhibit also had several dresses from the 1920s reflecting the flapper’s independence and the birth of the “cocktail dress” around 1935.
 The “little black dress” made its debut when speakeasies became legal restaurants such as the 21 Club which still exist today in NYC.
 There was a picture of the Coe’s daughter in front of the bar of the 21 Club in the early 1930s.

 Planting Fields Arboretum

-The Italian Blue Pool Garden is surrounded by spring-blooming perennials and a darling Tea House sits at the end of the pool.
+Surrounded by spring-blooming perennials is The Italian Blue Pool Garden is a darling Tea House sits at the end of the pool.

 The Rose Arbor and Rose Garden contain over 600 Tea, shrub, and miniature roses.
-The Children’s Playhouse is not to far from the Rose Garden.
-The Green Garden features a circular pool and the Azalea Walks and the Vista Path are nearby.
+The Children’s Playhouse is not too far from the Rose Garden.
+The Green Garden features a circular pool and the Azalea Walks, and the Vista Path are nearby.

 Main Greenhouse The Main Greenhouse was vivid in color from the orchids, cacti hibiscus, begonias and more.
 Kids can be a plant detective and collect stamps at plant stations.